 If ethical review is by a WA HREC: the WASM must be completed and submitted via RGS with the HREA supporting document.

-If ethical review is by an ACT, NSW, QLD, SA or VIC HREC: the WASM must be completed within RGS, printed and submitted via Online Forms or REGIS to the reviewing HREC.
+If ethical review is by an ACT, NSW, QLD, SA or VIC HREC: the WASM must be completed within RGS, printed and submitted via ERM, Research GEMS or REGIS to the reviewing HREC.
 Once the WASM is approved by the reviewing HREC, it can be submitted via RGS (along with the approval letter, approved supporting documents and pdf of the HREA) to a WA Health Research Governance (RG) Office to accompany the governance application.